groundlight/framegrab/README.md

 pip install framegrab
 ```

+## Optional Dependencies
+To use a Basler USB or GigE camera, you must separately install the pypylon package.

+Similarly, to use Intel RealSense cameras, you must install pyrealsense2.

+If you don't intend to use these camera types, you don't need to install any of these extra packages.

 ## Usage

 ### Frame Grabbing

-Simple usage with a single webcam would look something like the following:
+Simple usage with a single USB camera would look something like the following:

 ```
 from framegrab import FrameGrabber

 config = {
-    'input_type': 'webcam',
+    'input_type': 'generic_usb',
 }

 grabber = FrameGrabber.create_grabber(config)

 ```
 `config` can contain many details and settings about your camera, but only `input_type` is required.
-Available `input_type` options are: `webcam`, `rtsp`, `realsense` and `basler`.
+Available `input_type` options are: `generic_usb`, `rtsp`, `realsense` and `basler`.

 Here's an example of a single webcam configured with several options:
 ```
 config = {
-    'name': 'front door camera',
+    'name': 'Front Door Camera',
-    'input_type': 'webcam',
+    'input_type': 'generic_usb',
     'id': {
         'serial_number': 23432570
     },